mercadopago/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 ```

 In the response, you will get the `access_token` of the linked seller.
-You will also get a `refresh_token` to be later used to refresh your sellers' credentials.
+You will also get a `refresh_token` to be later used to refresh your seller's credentials.

 You will also receive the seller's `public_key`, which is the credential or public key to be used for your frontend account identification.